ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 plaintext HTTP message content.

-Oblivious HTTP allows connection reuse between the client and Oblivious Relay Resource, as well as between that relay and the Oblivious Gateway Resource, this scheme represents a performance improvement over using just one request in each connection.
+Oblivious HTTP allows connection reuse between the client and Oblivious Relay Resource, as well as between that relay and the Oblivious Gateway Resource, so this scheme represents a performance improvement over using just one request in each connection.
 With limited trust placed in the Oblivious Relay Resource (see
 {{security}}), Clients are assured that requests are not uniquely attributed to